-“This is the best anti-aging product in the drugstore!" said Dr. Diane S. Berson, associate clinical professor of dermatology, Weill Medical College of Cornell University New York-Presbyterian Hospital.
+“This is the best anti-aging product in the drugstore!" said Dr. Diane S. Berson, associate clinical professor of dermatology at Weill Medical College of Cornell University New York-Presbyterian Hospital.

-Dr. Levin recommends this combination moisturizer with SPF 30.
+Levin recommends this combination moisturizer with SPF 30.
 "It has three essential ceramides that really hydrate and protect the skin barrier.
-It also has a hyaluronic acid which is a super hydrating skincare ingredient that I love," she explained.
+It also has hyaluronic acid which is a super hydrating skin care ingredient that I love," she explained.

-If you have dry skin during the winter months, Avéne Tolerance Extreme Emulsion cream may be the product for you.
-"I really like Avéne during this time of year," Dr. Levin said.
+If you struggle with dry skin, Avéne Tolerance Extreme Emulsion cream may be the product for you.
+"I really like Avéne during this time of year," Levin said.